-The ASA also addresses potential conflicts that may arise among Enterprise Products Partners (including EPGP), Holdings (including EPE Holdings), Duncan Energy Partners (including DEP GP), and the EPCO Group with respect to business opportunities (as defined within the ASA) with third parties.
-The EPCO Group includes EPCO and its other affiliates, but excludes Enterprise Products Partners, Holdings, Duncan Energy Partners and their respective general partners.
+The ASA also addresses potential conflicts that may arise among the Parent Company (including EPE Holdings), Enterprise Products Partners (including EPGP), Duncan Energy Partners (including DEP GP), and the EPCO Group with respect to business opportunities (as defined within the ASA) with third parties.
+The EPCO Group includes EPCO and its other affiliates, but excludes the Parent Company, Enterprise Products Partners, Duncan Energy Partners and their respective general partners.

 Acquisition of EPCO's Trucking Business.
 Historically, EPCO has provided us with tank truck services for the transportation of NGLs and other products.
-In September 2010, we acquired EPCO's ownership interests in its trucking business, or ETC, in exchange for 523,306 of our common units.
+In September 2010, we acquired EPCO's ownership interests in its trucking business, or ETC, in exchange for 523,306 of Enterprise Products Partners' common units.
 Since we and EPCO are under common control, we recorded the net assets of ETC based on EPCO's historical basis of \$30.6 million.
-The equity consideration we issued was based on the average closing price of our common units over a 20-day period ending September 28, 2010.
+The equity consideration issued was based on the average closing price of Enterprise Products Partners' common units over a 20-day period ending September 28, 2010.